hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_File_iread_all.3.rst

 file specified by the current view. :ref:`MPI_File_iread_all` stores the number of data-type elements actually read in *status.* All other fields of *status* are undefined.
-It is erroneous to call this function if :ref:`MPI_MODE_SEQUENTIAL` mode was specified when the file was opened.
+It is erroneous to call this function if MPI_MODE_SEQUENTIAL mode was specified when the file was opened.

 ERRORS
 ======